 The only issue is that you'll have to restore from a pre-iOS 11 backup (here's how to back up an iPad or iPhone), so any data or preferences you've saved since then will be lost - and if you haven't got an archived backup from your iOS 10 days (as Apple suggests doing before upgrading), you won't be able to restore your data at all.

 In that case all your data will be lost and you'll have to go back to a factory-default 'new iPhone' or 'new iPad' setup.
 Something to consider.

 Anyway, removing the iOS 11 beta is simple:

-- Enter Recovery mode by turning off your iPhone or iPad, then holding the Home button (on the front, below the screen) on your iPhone or iPad.
+- Enter Recovery mode by holding the Power and Home buttons until your iPhone or iPad turns off, then continue holding the Home button.
 This can take a while, so don't give up after a few seconds.

 - When it says 'Connect to iTunes', do exactly that - plug it into your Mac or PC and open up iTunes.

 - iTunes will tell you that it's detected an iPhone or iPad in Recovery Mode, and that this needs to be restored - click OK to agree to this, and then Restore iPhone or Restore iPad (as appropriate).